-It’s best to determine your strategy in advance and know how much profit – and loss – is enough, or too much.
+It’s best to determine your strategy in advance and know how much profit – and loss – is enough or too much.

 On the exchanges, you can set buy orders and “stop losses” to semi-automate your trading.

-If you think you may have a tendency towards it, this kind of investment may NOT be a good move for you!
+If you think you tend to it, this investment may NOT be a good move for you!

 5. Continue your ongoing research.

-You need to keep a constant eye on the companies you’re invested in, financial markets in general, and any global moves for and against cryptocurrency.
+You need to keep a constant eye on the companies you’re investing in, general financial markets, and any global moves for and against cryptocurrency.

 As already stated, if you’re not willing to put the time into research, this isn’t the right game to play.

 If you’re planning to buy coins to hold for the long term, you’ll want to store them offline.